David Baldacci Books in Order

 Atlee Pine Series (Books in Order)

-The Atlee Pine series follows FBI agent Atlee Pine, who is assigned to a remote field office protecting the Grand Canyon, as she investigates violent crimes in the American Southwest while simultaneously pursuing the decades-old disappearance of her twin sister.
-The sister’s abduction what drives the whole series and becomes more important with each book.
+The Atlee Pine series follows FBI agent Atlee Pine, who is assigned to a remote field office to protect the Grand Canyon, while she she investigates violent crimes in the American Southwest and at the same time she is trying to find answers about the the decades-old disappearance of her twin sister, Mercy.
+The sister’s abduction is part of the background arc of the whole series and becomes more important with each book.

 1. Long Road to Mercy, 2018